General

 • Depending on how you approach content, it might have a negative impact on your reputation.

-Best practices for evergreen posts
+Best practices for creating evergreen content

 Evergreen and topical content both have their peculiarities.
 In fact, you might say they’re different sides of the same coin.